shinathan/QSExtended/README.md

 **(Work in progress)**

 This is based on the QuantStart [tutorial](http://www.quantstart.com/articles/Event-Driven-Backtesting-with-Python-Part-I/) tutorials and the [book](http://www.quantstart.com/successful-algorithmic-trading-ebook/).
 The vanilla version had a lot of bugs and didn't even work at all.
 I have fixed the problems and added some simplifications.
+This backtester is currently for US equity only.

 Simplifications:
 * SignalsEvents are removed.
 The Strategy now directly sends OrderEvents to the Broker.